nprapps/nprapps.github.com/_posts/2019-09-27-heat-income.markdown

 * *The problem*: I knew that higher pixel values in the satellite images meant hotter spots on the map, but I didn’t stop to ask how _much_ hotter.
 * *The solution*: The week before we published — and just hours before we showed our work to a few dozen NPR member stations — I called NASA to make sure my analysis made sense to them.
 Researchers there pointed out that the pixel values in their images actually have a _logarithmic_ relationship to heat, not a linear one.
 So, technically speaking, all our numbers were wrong.
 I think I nearly gave our producer Meg a heart attack when I used those exact words — ”all our numbers are wrong” — to tell her what was going on.
 But it ended up being relatively straightforward to change everything to a linear scale, and it actually made the correlations stronger than we thought they were before.

-After dealing with those big issues, as well as so many smaller ones I wouldn’t be able to remember them all today, we were ready to publish.
+After dealing with those big issues, as well as so many smaller ones I wouldn’t be able to remember them all today, we were ready to publish the [story](https://www.npr.org/series/756048128/urban-heat) and [code](https://github.com/nprapps/heat-income).

-I was what you might call “nervous,” sitting on a trans-Atlantic flight without Internet when the first story in our series published at 5 a.m. the Tuesday after Labor Day.
+I was what you might call “nervous,” sitting on a plane without Internet when the first story in our series published at 5 a.m. the day after Labor Day.
 But when I landed and was able to get on WiFi, there weren’t any angry emails in my inbox demanding a correction.
 It was a good feeling.

 I took a nap.

 ## Followup

 Already I’ve heard since these stories published that Louisville is voting on an ordinance for stronger tree preservation, and Chesapeake, Va., is considering hiring a city arborist.
-Local blog Denverite [also wrote](https://denverite.com/2019/09/09/heres-who-will-hurt-most-as-temperatures-rise-in-denver/) its own take on the heat-income story, pointing out some gaps in our analysis of Denver that a local publication is well-positioned to dive deeper into.
+Local blog Denverite [also wrote](https://denverite.com/2019/09/09/heres-who-will-hurt-most-as-temperatures-rise-in-denver/) its own take on the heat-income story, pointing out some gaps in our analysis of Denver that a local publication is well positioned to dive deeper into.

 If you know of other work happening in this field, I’d love to hear about it — get in touch at smcminn@npr.org.